 This section zooms even further into the link between cultural differences and firm boundaries by considering a novel firm-pair specific measure of cultural distance.
 All firm-level data used in the current section are drawn from the Orbis database by Bureau van Dijk (BvD) for the year 2014.
-This dataset has four unique features which are particularly useful for our analysis of cultural determinants of firm boundaries.27 First, it contains information on the ownership structure of firms - our key outcome variable of interest.
-More specifically, it provides firmpair specific information on direct ownership shares (in percent) of parent companies in their subsidiaries in 2014.
+This dataset has four unique features which are particularly useful for our analysis of cultural determinants of firm boundaries.
+First, it contains information on the ownership structure of firms - our key outcome variable of interest.
+More specifically, it provides firm-pair specific information on direct ownership shares (in percent) of parent companies in their subsidiaries in 2014.
+In terms of our theoretical model, we refer to the shareholders as HQs and to the affiliated companies as subsidiaries.
 Second, Orbis data provide information on the nationality of the HQ's and subsidiary's top managers, which allows us to calculate firm-pair specific measures of cultural distance between parents and their affiliates.
 Third, the fact that some parents in the dataset own shares of multiple subsidiaries located in different industries and countries, allows us to effectively control for unobservable heterogeneity across countries, industries and firms using a battery of fixed effects.
 Lastly, it contains firms' balance sheet information, which allows us to construct measures of firm productivity and study the interaction thereof with cultural distance.